 Pol Pot's 1970s Regime saw 2 million Cambodians killed.This resulted in major poverty, excessively affecting women and children.
-Cambodia is young, with the median age being 23 years old.
-Female education levels are extremely low, with many women illiterate and girls not encouraged to stay in school - rather they are expected to work, bear children and be housewives, leaving them dependent on their husbands, who are commonly physically abusive.
+Cambodia is young, with the median age being 25 years old.
+Female education levels are extremely low, with many women illiterate and girls not encouraged to stay in school - rather they are expected to work, bear children and be housewives, leaving them dependent on their husbands, who are commonly physically and emotionally abusive.